Broke-Developers/File-Type-Based-Structure/README.md

 > export default {
 >  /* name of plugins, used for dependencies or
 >   ignore, if not passed plugin-${number}
->   will be selected as the name that number
+>   will be selected as the name.
+That number
->   is the number for each plugin without name */
+>   is the number for each plugin without a name */
 >  name: String,
->  /* defines that plugin should load before or
+>  /* defines that the plugin should load before or
-> after the app mount default value is pre */
+> After the app mount default value is pre */
->  enfore: "pre" | "post",
+>  enforce: "pre" | "post",
 >  /* name of plugins that must load before this plugin */
 >  dependOn: Array | string,
->  // decalre that that this plugin must fully load before going to load the next one or not
+>  // declare that this plugin must fully load before going to load the next one or not
 >  parallel: Boolean
->  // works like install, the app will passed as its argument
+>  // works like install, the app will be passed as its argument
 >  setup: Function,
 >};
 > ```